ChooseFI

 Location access is blocked.
 To enable it, click the icon in your browser's address bar and allow location access, then reload the page.

-The easiest way to find local groups across Kansas.
-This group aggregates 3+ local communities and their events statewide — from Kansas City and Wichita to North Central Kansas.
+The easiest way to find local groups across Georgia.
+This group aggregates 5+ local communities and their events statewide — from Atlanta and Savannah to Augusta, Columbus, and beyond.
 Most meetups and discussions happen at the local level, so check out the city groups below to find your closest community.

 A B C D +4

-For anyone in the Charlotte, North Carolina area.
-Join us for meetups, shared learning, and community on the path to FI.
+For anyone in the greater Philadelphia area.
+Join us for meetups, shared learning, and community on the path to financial independence.

 A B C D +4

-The easiest way to find local groups across Wisconsin.
-This group aggregates 5+ local communities and their events statewide — from Milwaukee and Madison to Appleton, Eau Claire, and beyond.
+The easiest way to find local groups across Tennessee.
+This group aggregates 5 local communities and their events statewide — from Nashville and Memphis to Knoxville, Chattanooga, and Clarksville.
 Most meetups and discussions happen at the local level, so check out the city groups below to find your closest community.

 A B C D +4